Ken Masters: Critical response

 Ryu and Ken's original moves brought a major impact in fighting games, earning the nickname of "shoto"; The fighters use three signature technques which have been replicated by other characters but with a different move with three techniques being the projectile Hadoken, the close uppercut Shoryuken and the spiraling kick Sepunkyaku.
-In future installments, Ryu and get were given new techniques based on real world similar to Andy Hug.
+In future installments, Ryu and Ken were given new techniques based on real world similar to Andy Hug.
 GamePro said Ken and Ryu were the most notable palette swapped characters, with GamesRadar writer Tyler Wilde noted they have their own development.
 However, IGN's Jesse Schedeen stated that Ken could "easily suffer from Luigi Syndrome" for his resemblance with Ryu, but thanks to the sequels, Ken gained his own fighting style separated from Ryu's.
 Comic Book Resources specifically mentioned how Capcom made Ken more on his social life than Ryu that made his character more unpredictable to see what would happen to see him in every installment.
 His marriage is noted for changing his personality as the character decided to choose his wife over life competitions despite still being a playable character in every installment.
 In "“You Must Defeat Shen Long To Stand A Chance”: Street Fighter, Race, Play, and Player", Nicholas R. Ware from Bowling Green State University said Ken was Ryu's American counterpart due to their multiple similarities with Akuma instead being the darker one.
 However, both Ryu and Ken were noted by the writer to be nearly identical when it comes to gameplay in early installments of the Street Fighter franchise and only stand out due to their visual differences.
 The narrativge of Street Fighter IV would however explain this as the new character Gouken is revealed to be their mentor and he also uses variations of their three common special moves.
 Benjamin Wai-ming Ng from the University of Hong Kong further added that while characters like Ryu, Ken, and Chun-li may have been popular in Japan and other parts of the world, in China, they were overshadowed by the main characters from SNK's The King of Fighters series.
 In the book Japanese Culture Through Video Games, Ken is seen to be used to reinforce "national-cultural fantasy" as done with Ryu's characterization of a Japanese fighter with supernatural powers.
-After the first game, Ryu kept overshadowing Ken and newcomer Chun-Li as Ryu kept being used as the main figure of Street Figher II.
+After the first game, Ryu kept overshadowing Ken and newcomer Chun-Li as Ryu kept being used as the main figure of Street Fighter II.
 Moreover, the original duo eventually came across as "dull" in sequels when compared to the rest of the cast.
 In Street Fighter V, Ken was given a major redesign that stood out within game journalists for how different he was from his original look while also employing unique skills.